therealnoof/terraform-aws-sslo-lab/README.md

 This will ensure traffic is directed to the correct students BIGIP.
 If you unfamiliar with Palo Alto heres a guide to configure static routes.
     https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-admin/networking/static-routes/configure-a-static-route

    Here is a link to download the Palo configuration steps.
-Or you can follow via the file "palo-configuration" in this repo.
+Or you can follow via the file "paloalto-configuration" in this repo.
     https://sslo-lab.s3-us-gov-west-1.amazonaws.com/sslo-lab-docs/Configuring+the+Palo+Alto+Firewall+for+SSLO.docx